prachee-n16/quartz/content/notes/Data Formats.md

 Unstructured data that has no structure.

-Format is import for [[Data Stores|storing data]], retrieving for analysis and reporting data.
+Format is import for [[Data Stores and Data Processing|storing data]], retrieving for analysis and reporting data.